-Department of History, Political Science, Geography & African-American Studies
+About History, Political Science, Geography and African-American Studies

 The primary objective of the Department is to provide all students and faculty the opportunity and supportive environment for excellence in study, learning, teaching, research, and service.
 Focusing on significant social, historical, political, geographical, and economic issues and problems, students utilize the best available theoretical framework and empirical research in acquiring functional knowledge for understanding problems of the human condition.